PRINCIPAL INVESTIGATOR: Janice L. Robertson

 B. Sc. - Mannheim University of Applied Sciences, Germany

-Research interests: Rotating graduate student studying membrane protein dimerization in membranes
+Research interests: Graduate student studying membrane protein dimerization in membranes